liamhays/hpex/README.md

 | threading          | none, GUI hangs often | complete, GUI never hangs                |
 | interface          | confusing, outdated   | modern, intuitive, and complete CLI      |

+Furthermore, HPex is written in pure Python 3, using wxPython, which abstracts GTK3 APIs, and is guaranteed to be up-to-date as new GUI libraries emerge.
+This means that HPex can be maintained and upgraded more or less indefinitely.

 # System Requirements
 **Important:** Although wxPython is cross-platform, HPex is designed to run on Linux.
 Don't try to use it on another OS.

-Also **important:** I don't currently own any of the Meta Kernel calculators (the 49G, 49g+, 50g, and 48gII), and as a result, I have not tested HPex.
-I am almost certain that while HPex will function with these models (and it supports the higher baud rates these models have), the Kermit mode will behave strangely.
-Furthermore, the CRC calculator likely won't work for HP 49 objects.
+Also **important:** I don't currently own any of the Meta Kernel calculators (the 49G, 49g+, 50g, and 48gII).
+As a result, consider HPex unstable for use with these models.
 There's more info for the curious at the bottom of this document.
-XModem, however, should work fine.

 ## Software Requirements
 - Python 3.9 or better